Jordanna L. Saunders

 Board & EMDR Certified Therapist, Licensed Professional Counselor based in Goodyear, AZ

 Member of the Navajo Tribe & Owner of TRSA

-Jordanna L. Saunders, MC LPC NCC Certified EMDR Therapist, CEAP candidate is Navajo and grew up on the Navajo Reservation in New Mexico.
+Jordanna L. Saunders, MC LPC NCC Certified EMDR Therapist, CEAP is Navajo and grew up on the Navajo Reservation in New Mexico.
 Jordanna went to Crownpoint, HS and is an avid runner, mom, artist, mentor, trainer and Counselor.
 She completed her Bachelor’s degree in Psychology at the University of Arizona in Tucson.
 She minored in American Indian Studies and Anthropology before completing her Masters of Counseling degree at Arizona State University in Tempe, Arizona.

 Jordanna is broadly known for her leadership skills, compassion, insight and sense of humor.

 She began her work in the human health services as a middler schooler tutoring elementary students in her home town.
 She has served in many leadership positions throughout the years.

 She left home on the Rez to attend college.
 This was when she realized: 1) she was a "minority" and 2) women were not in charge in the broader context of America 3)there were a lot of people who had a lot more money than she/her family did.
 These insights propelled her to work hard, find meaning in her work & to share what she's learned with others.